 2) Guidelines for Staff for Maintaining Personal Hygiene

 It is very well said that cleanliness begins at home.
-When talking about maintaining hygiene standards in restaurants, one of the most important components is the training of the staff members about how to maintain personal hygiene at restaurants.
-Your employees can prove to be the most important factor for maintaining cleanliness and hygiene.
-For safe handling of the customers, the employees should be provided with clean clothing, proper gloves, hair nets and other safety and hygienic tools which are necessary for overall hygiene maintenance.
+When talking about maintaining hygiene standards in restaurants, one of the most critical components is the training of the staff members about how to maintain personal hygiene at restaurants.
+Your employees can prove to be the most crucial factor for maintaining cleanliness and hygiene.
+For safe handling of the customers, the employees should be provided with clean clothing, proper gloves, hair nets and other safety, and hygienic tools which are necessary for overall hygiene maintenance.